AisyahJeff95/Slimevolley_neat/README.md

 # Slimevolley_neat
-Evolving slime volley agent with neat, to play against internal AI
+Evolving slime volley agent with neat, to play against the internal AI agent